bioimage-io/bioimageio-chatbot/README.md

 For more information, please visit the [contribution guidelines](docs/CONTRIBUTING.md).

 If you are a tool developer or a database maintainer related to bioimage analysis, you can join us as a community partner.
-Please contact us via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).
+Please get in touch with us via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).

 ## Contact Us

 If you have any questions, need assistance, or want to contribute to the chatbot's knowledge base, please do not hesitate to contact us via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).
 Our team is here to help you get started and make valuable contributions.

-Thank you for your support and for helping make the BioImage.IO Chatbot more informative and useful to the community.
+Thanks for your support and helping make the BioImage.IO Chatbot more informative and useful to the community.

 ## Cite Us